 Woodpecker Control Methods

 There are two approaches to discouraging woodpeckers from causing damage.
-The birds can be completely deterred and forced to move elsewhere, or they can be simply redirected to a different but nearby area.
-Depending on the circumstances and the type of damage the birds are causing, birders might want to keep the woodpeckers nearby, but if they are problematic, complete woodpecker deterrent tactics may be necessary.
+The birds can be completely deterred and forced to move elsewhere, or they can be simply redirected to a different but nearby area where any damage they cause won't be a problem.
+Depending on the circumstances and the type of damage the birds are causing, birders might want to keep the woodpeckers nearby, but if their visits are problematic, complete woodpecker deterrent tactics may be necessary.

 Redirecting woodpeckers can keep them in the same region but will discourage them from drilling, pecking, or drumming.

 - Feeding Woodpeckers: Instead of allowing woodpeckers to forage for insects on a wooden house, provide better foods for woodpeckers to give them an easier food source.
-Suet, mealworms, and jelly are all superb choices the birds may prefer.
+Suet, mealworms, and jelly are all superb choices the birds may prefer, and they won't bother to work so hard finding food in wooden structures.

 - Woodpecker Houses: If the woodpecker activity is a prelude to nesting, offering a birdhouse of an appropriate size for the woodpecker species can give them a ready-made cavity.
 To be most effective, place the house over or very near the area where the pecking has occurred, as that is obviously a desirable nesting site.